Growing protected plants

 Protected plant harvest labels

 If you undertake a harvest, you must attach a protected plant harvest label to a whole restricted plant or restricted plant part when the plant or plant part is harvested from the wild, under a protected plant licence or exemption.
 The label must be attached at the time of harvest to each whole plant, bundle of plant parts or container of plant parts.
-The protected plant harvest label must include the information stated in the code of practice (PDF, 260KB) and must remain with the plant until a protected plant trade label is attached or the plant starts being used for personal use.
+The protected plant harvest label must include the information stated in the Code of practice for the harvest and use of protected plants under an authority and must remain with the plant until a protected plant trade label is attached or the plant starts being used for personal use.
 The label identifies specific details of the lawful harvest of a plant or plant part from the wild, while ensuring the information is visible for trade purposes.